 (click on the images to look inside)

 Corumbá lies along the 1,200-mile-long Río Paraguay, on the west side of Brazil’s Pantanal, and is the border town with Bolivia.
 In Tupia-Guaraní, Corumbá means ‘Place that is far away’.
 Unless you arrive from Bolivia, Corumbá is, in fact, far away from everywhere and you may as well explore the Pantanal from Cuiabá or Campo Grande.

 Check out if the local mail-cum-taxi-cum-grocery delivery boat plies between Corumbá and Poconé (the southernmost point of Transpantaneira, see Gateway 1).
 We tried to catch it twice but for various reasons it didn’t run.
-The boat plies right along the Pantanal Conservation Area, which received UNESCO World Heritage Status in 2000.
+The boat plies right along the Pantanal Conservation Area, a UNESCO World Heritage Site since 2000.